bdoolaeghe/cassandra-course/TPs/TP2/TP2.md

 Setup a SessionProvider
 -----------------------
-First, we need to setup a *SessionProvider*, that will provide us a *Session* object, to connect and query the Cassandra clsuter.
-Open class *SessionProvider*, and implement the method *createCluster()* that should create, configure and return a *Cluster*, representing the cassandra cluster we want to connect through a *Session* to:
+_First, we need to setup a **SessionProvider**, that will provide us a *Session* object, to connect and query the Cassandra clsuter._

+open class *SessionProvider*, and implement the method *createCluster()* that should create, configure and return a *Cluster*, representing the cassandra cluster we want to connect through a *Session* to:
 ```
     private Cluster createCluster() {
         throw new RuntimeException("implement me !");